MetaMask/metamask-design-system/docs/package-migration-process-guide.md

 ### **[PR#2]** 4.
 Align dependency versions and TypeScript, ESLint, Prettier configurations with the metamask module template

-- If the dependency versions of the migration target are ahead of metamask monorepo template, consider updating the metamask monorepo template dependencies first.
+- If the dependency versions of the migration target are ahead of metamask design system, consider updating the metamask design system dependencies first.
 - Apply the configurations of the metamask module template to the source repo files.
-  - Preserve any TypeScript compiler flags that are enabled in the source repo but not in metamask monorepo template.
+  - Preserve any TypeScript compiler flags that are enabled in the source repo but not in metamask design system.
 - Resolve any errors or issues resulting from these changes.
 - [Example PR](https://github.com/MetaMask/eth-json-rpc-provider/pull/28)